sashank24/Options-Pricing-Monte-Carlo-Black-scholes/README.md

    Calculate option prices using these three approaches:
    - **Black-Scholes Model**: Analytically calculates prices using a closed-form formula.
    - **Monte Carlo Simulation**: Generates thousands of random price paths to compute average payoffs.
-   - **Binomial Tree Model**: Constructs a step-by-step tree of potential stock prices and calculates backward.

 2. **Customizable Parameters**
    Users can input parameters such as: